Nikolaos27/Nikolaos27/README.md

 # Hi there, I’m Nikolaos

-### I studied Mathematics with a master in 'Mathematical Models' and also i studied Business Administration
+### I studied Mathematics with a master in 'Mathematical Models' and also I studied Business Administration
 ### I have over 15 years teaching experience
 ### Soon i will complete my one-year training as a Data Analyst.
 ### I love working with data, especially in Python, and applying my statistical and programmming knowledge to gain useful insights